Palette Knife Painting

 Learn how to Paint with a Palette Knife!

 The secret to using palette knives is loading the paint up on the back of your pallet knife and then scraping across your canvas or board.
 You can change the angle of your hand as you scrape across depending on the shape you are wanting.
 Here’s a few pictures showing you how.

-You can also check out my Facebook Live Video where you get to see me create this entire painting!
+Check out my video where you get to see me create this entire palette knife painting!